gallenc/opennms-tutorials-1/session4/Exercise4-1-answer.md

 That way the camera-controller events would never be peristed or displayed but would change into events which apper to come from the cameras themselves.

-I will leave it to you to work on thsi exercise if you wish.
+I will leave it to you to work on this exercise if you wish.